outfoxxed/impurity.nix/README.md

 # impurity.nix
-Impurity is a nixos module for creating impure symlinks to (usually configuraton) files.
+impurity.nix is a nixos module for creating impure symlinks to (usually configuraton) files.

 ### Why